On this page

-We recommend that for large instances, the database used by SonarQube is hosted on a machine which is physically separate from SonarQube Server but close to it on the network.
+We recommend that for large instances, the database used by SonarQube is hosted on a machine that is physically separate from SonarQube Server but close to it on the network.

 - Free disk space is an absolute requirement.
 ES implements a safety mechanism to prevent the disk from being flooded with index data that locks all indices in read-only mode when a 95% disk usage watermark is reached.
 For information on recovering from ES read-only indices, see the Troubleshooting page.

-- Disk can easily become the bottleneck of ES.
+- Disk access can easily become the bottleneck of ES.
 If you can afford SSDs, they are by far superior to any spinning media.
 SSD-backed nodes see boosts in both query and indexing performance.
-If you use spinning media, try to obtain the fastest disks possible (high performance server disks 15k RPM drives).
+If you use spinning media, try to obtain the fastest disks possible (high-performance server disks 15,000 RPM drives).

 - Using RAID 0 is an effective way to increase disk speed, for both spinning disks and SSD.
 There is no need to use mirroring or parity variants of RAID because of Elasticsearch replicas and database primary storage.

-- Do not use remote-mounted storage, such as NFS, SMB/CIFS or network-attached storages (NAS).
+- Do not use remote-mounted storage, such as NFS, SMB/CIFS, or network-attached storage (NAS).
 They are often slower, display larger latencies with a wider deviation in average latency, and are a single point of failure.

 - If SQ home directory is located on a slow disk, then the property